0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

 **Compression Model #2: Self Extracting Bits.** It seems to make more sense to include not just the compressed bits when considering the size of our output, but also **the algorithm** used to do the decompression.

+ ## P = NP

+New Bing:

+The N = NP problem is a major unsolved problem in theoretical computer science.
+[It asks whether every problem whose solution can be quickly verified can also be quickly solved](https://en.wikipedia.org/wiki/P_versus_NP_problem).
+For example, if you are given a Sudoku puzzle, you can easily check if a given solution is correct, but it may be hard to find the solution in the first place.
+Problems that can be quickly verified are called NP problems, and problems that can be quickly solved are called P problems.
+[The N = NP problem asks if P and NP are the same class of problems, or if there are some NP problems that are harder to solve than to verify](https://en.wikipedia.org/wiki/P_versus_NP_problem).
+[This problem is very important because it has implications for many fields such as mathematics, cryptography, artificial intelligence, and economics](https://en.wikipedia.org/wiki/P_versus_NP_problem).
+[It is also one of the seven Millennium Prize Problems that offer a $1 million reward for a correct solution](https://en.wikipedia.org/wiki/P_versus_NP_problem).

+To make it more comprehensible, imagine that you have a lock and a bunch of keys.
+A P problem is like finding the right key to open the lock.
+You can try each key one by one until you find the one that works.
+The time it takes to find the right key depends on how many keys you have, but it grows slowly as the number of keys increases.
+An NP problem is like verifying that a given key opens the lock.
+You can just insert the key and see if it turns.
+The time it takes to verify the key does not depend on how many keys you have, but only on the size of the key and the lock.
+An NP-complete problem is like finding the right key to open any lock.
+If you have a way to find the right key for one lock, you can use it to find the right key for any other lock by transforming the locks into each other.
+[However, no one knows if there is a fast way to find the right key for any lock, or if you have to try every possible key until you find the one that works](https://www.britannica.com/science/NP-complete-problem).

 # Project 1